ALCHElVlY/Inarius/README.md

         for developing such an amazing video game that inspired the project!
 Without them and the game this idea would have never been thought of, so thanks again blizz!!!
     </p>
+    <p><sub>
+        The Diablo logos, the Inarius name, and image are trademarks of Blizzard Entertainment, and have merely been used in this project to bring a familiar face to the Discord bot.
+        </sub></p>
 </div>